corygleisinger17-cmd/SafeHaven/Product/Domain_Model.md

 ## Rule 002

-Inventory Items are the center of the ownership model.
+Assetss are the center of the ownership model.

-Most information should connect to an Inventory Item.
+Most information should connect to an Assets.

 ---